 One can spend hours and hours hunting for information and now that I am retired and LOVE researching, I have some very helpful websites and apps for travelling in France that can make your travels not only easier and more comfortable but also cheaper.
 These sites and apps are not limited to France.
 In fact, most of them are useful for travelling anywhere in the world.

-Yes, Michelin Route Planner is by the tire people.
+Yes, the Michelin Route Planner is by the tire people.
 Sure, Google Maps is good, but the Michelin Route Planner not only tells you the route to take and the distance you will travel, but it will also estimate the COST of the travel—-tolls and gas!
 I found this to be invaluable when trying to determine if I should drive from France to Italy, or take the train.
-As an example: travelling from Avignon, France to Nice, France
+As an example: travelling from Avignon, France to Nice, France.

 - by car: 249 km, 3 hours– cost about $75 in gas and tolls